FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/settings/account-settings.md

 If you're not using an external webcam to monitor your FarmBot, you can remove the **webcams** widget from the controls page to save space.
 If your FarmBot does not have any sensors (such as FarmBot Express), you can hide the **sensors** and **sensor history** widgets as well.

 ## Read speak logs in browser
-<span class="fb-step fb-wait">SEND MESSAGE</span> commands can optionally speak the message aloud.
+<span class="fb-step fb-send-message">SEND MESSAGE</span> commands can optionally speak the message aloud.
 The audio can be heard from the Raspberry Pi's 3.5mm audio jack, and using this setting, output using your computer speakers as well.

 {%
 include callout.html